BasicsHome and Search

 Turner the Artist

 Home and Search

 The OS map revised 1893 and published in 1894 shows the locations of three of these roads, bounded by High Street to the south, Albany Road to the north and Ealing Road to the east.
 Sussex Place looks a cut above a normal terrace, with wider frontages and small gardens to front and rear.
-Paradise and Caroline Place properties were a little smaller and those on Paradise Place opened on to the road whereas the Caroline Place properties had small front and back gardens.
-Catherine Row may have been a later build, perhaps off Catherine Place?
-The image below is from the OS maps freely accessible on the National Library of Scotland website; this map is at a scale of 1:1056, see more information about this resource.
+Paradise and Caroline Place properties were a little smaller and those on Paradise Place opened on to a path or alley whereas the Caroline Place properties had small front and back gardens.

-VP undertook some further detection work and brought good news: 'There is a super website you probably know: Britainfromabove.org.uk.
-There are some excellent shots of Brentford in there.
-One in particular caught my eye and thanks to the OS map you showed me I was able to annotate a section of the photo with the streets.
-Another photo I found seems to show 'The Barracks' which in the above photo have already been pulled down.
+VP investigated further: 'There is a super website Britainfromabove.org.uk which has some excellent shots of Brentford.
+One in particular caught my eye and thanks to the OS map I was able to annotate a section with street names.
+Another photo I found seems to show 'The Barracks' which in the above photo had already been pulled down.
 It seems it was a single storey terrace that resembled Ingram's Alms houses in Isleworth (from what I could tell from a very blurred photo).'

 The Report of the Medical Officer of Health for Brentford and Chiswick 1959 describes the 'Albany Road Re-development Area'.
 Recent demolitions included: 31 properties on Caroline Place, Catherine Row and 5 Albany Road; 19 properties on Mount Pleasant, Sussex Place and 19A Albany Road; also several blocks of Albany Road properties.
-(The Wellcome Library, freely available online.)
+Specifically numbers 1-12 Catherine Row (sequential) were mentioned, a match to the aerial view which shows a terrace of 12 properties, the ones at each end with a gable end.
+(The Wellcome Library, freely available online)